Bamboo-Shaped Vase Sometsuke Sansui Landscape | The first-generation head of the Shinemon Kiln [146183]

 -----------------------

-This piece was created by the late Shinichiro Baba, the first-generation Shinemon and founder of the Shinemon Kiln?one of the most prominent kilns representing Arita ware.
-The vase is shaped to resemble a bamboo tube and features a boldly painted landscape (*sansui*) in *sometsuke* (blue-and-white underglaze).
-Crafted with Arita’s refined techniques, this bamboo-inspired form embodies key elements of Japanese aesthetics such as tranquility, elegance, and *wabi-sabi*.
+This piece is a work by the late Shinichiro Baba, the founding master of Shinemon Kiln?one of the most prestigious kilns representing Arita ware.
+The vase is shaped in the image of a bamboo tube and boldly adorned with a *sansui* (landscape) painting in *sometsuke* (underglaze blue).
+Crafted with the refined techniques of Arita porcelain, this piece captures the natural form of bamboo, evoking the essence of Japanese aesthetics such as serenity, dignity, and *wabi-sabi*.

 [Potter Profile]